 A regular part of family life should be practicing healthy communication, allowing imperfections, resolving arguments, etc. In addition, it will instill in your children the skills necessary to have healthy relationships for the rest of their lives.

 If you don’t currently have this, perhaps think about seeing a counselor or parenting coach who can help you all navigate your feelings.
 It’s crucial, especially for children, to be able to share their emotions with their parents.
 An effective family thrives on mutual trust.
 So when your kids share the hard stuff with you, reward them, don’t punish or shame them.

 Check out My Life Journals for Kids if you want a way for your child to learn to better express themselves.
 Journaling is an amazing tool that has benefits such as improving their writing skills, processing Little and BIG feelings, and so much more.

-Our family is all about hiking, biking, camping, adventuring.
+Our family is all about hiking, biking, camping, gardening, and adventuring.
 Some of our greatest memories are when we are out in nature.
 I find it sad that kids aren’t experiencing the great outdoors as they should.
 It’s robbing them of their childhood.

 They are becoming more fascinated with creating their own universes in video games than exploring the one they are living in.
 I’m no advocate of sheltering children from everything, including video games, but you can use their desire to play them as teachable moments on how to have self-control and not let it become their entire world.